 Remote monitoring is a central element of many pump control systems.
 It makes it possible to centralize monitoring and, if necessary, control.

 This is realized by measuring sensors on or in the system, whose values are combined.
-This results in further interesting possibilities such as remote maintenance, remote action and remote alarming.
+This opens up further interesting possibilities such as remote maintenance, remote control and remote alarming.

 Remote maintenance is the administration of systems from remote locations for the purpose of maintenance.
 This principle has several advantages:

-- Personnel savings and higher efficiency of the technical department
+- Staff savings and greater efficiency in the technical department

-- Faster response times, thus less risk of breakdowns
+- Faster response times, therefore less risk of downtime

 - Delegation of maintenance tasks is possible